 Real estate investing is easily one of the most lucrative generational wealth builders available.
 If you look at the investments of most any wealthy family, it almost always includes real estate in one form or another.

-The great thing about real estate is that it creates cash flow now, while the properties increase in value over time.
-Later, you can leave the properties to your heirs who can benefit from cash flow and appreciation as well.
+The great thing about investing in real estate is that it creates cash flow now, while the properties increase in value over time.
+Later, you can leave the properties to your heirs who will benefit from cash flow and appreciation as well.

-If you desire, you can reinvest the cash flow from your properties into more properties, using the snowball effect to build a real estate empire that creates millions of dollars of wealth that can be passed down through the generations.
+If you desire, you can reinvest the cash flow from your properties into more properties, using the snowball effect to build a real estate empire that creates millions of dollars of wealth that can be passed down through generations.

 #5- Create Passive Income

 Passive income is a lucrative way to produce ongoing income for your heirs long after you’re gone.
 There are several ways you can produce passive income that can be handed down over many generations: